 2. Open the app and click Scan.

-3. Let it run for a few minutes: Smart Scan will highlight everything that needs clearing out, such as cache files and other system junk, malware threats, and will define suitable speedup tasks.
+3. Let it run for a few minutes: Smart Care will highlight everything that needs to be taken care of, such as cache files and other system junk, malware threats, duplicate downloads, vital system updates, and will define suitable speedup tasks.

 4. Click Run to safely delete junk and run other tasks.

-Once you’ve finished Scan Scan, explore other CleanMyMac X features.
-Use Updater to update all your installed apps to the latest version, Uninstaller tool to get rid of unwanted apps, or Space Lens module to create the visual map of your storage, just to name a few.
+Once you’ve finished the Smart Care scan, explore other CleanMyMac features.
+Use Applications to update all your installed apps to the latest version and get rid of unwanted apps or Space Lens feature to create the visual map of your storage, just to name a few.